Nitrous oxide is a dissociative drug that’s used medically to relieve pain. It comes as a colourless gas in small canisters or large tanks.

 How can nitrous oxide affect your daily activities?

-Some people may feel mildly hazy or feel the ‘aftereffects’ of nitrous oxide for a short period after using, so it is always a good idea to wait a little while before driving, operating machinery, or working.
+Some people may feel hazy or feel the ‘aftereffects’ of nitrous oxide for a short period after using, so it is always a good idea to wait at least an hour while before driving, operating machinery, or working.

 Is Nitrous Oxide Illegal?